sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

-   information that gets reported is the test statistic (that the goodness-of-fit statistic was 8.44), the information about the distribution used in the test (χ² with 3 degrees of freedom which is usually shortened to χ²(3)), and then the information about whether the result was significant (in this case p < 0.05).
+   information that gets reported is the test statistic (that the goodness-of-fit statistic was 8.44), the information about the distribution used in the test (χ² with 3 degrees of freedom which is usually shortened to “χ²(3)”), and then the information about whether the result was significant (in this case *p* < 0.05).
 The particular information that needs to go into the stat block is different for every test, and so each time I introduce a new test I’ll show you what the stat block should look like.\ [#]_ However, the general principle is that you should always provide enough information